By: Matthew Varca, PT, DPT, PRC

 Sleep is one of the more powerful components of athletic performance and durability.
 When the diaphragm is not functioning as a breathing muscle your brain will become stuck in a state of over activity, think fight or flight!
 The fight or flight response is a protective reaction to a threat to your survival (IE I can’t breathe!).
 This leaves the brain unable to “flip the switch” and transition to a state of rest and recovery.
 Over time this can lead to diminished performance, poor recovery, and increased risk of injury.

-Stay tunes for the final part of the series where I will show you how we can begin to correct your breathing.
 If you feel your athletic potential can be improved upon, please call Positive Energy.
 We can help you reach your performance goals!